borntofrappe/game-development/Games/Petri Dish/README.md

 ### Timer

 In the `Timer` folder I try to create a small library to manage delays, intervals, and ultimately tween animations.
-This is a replacement from the code introduced in the CS50 course.
+It works as a replacement for the API introduced in the CS50 course.

 ## Design